Azure/azure-sdk-for-js/sdk/monitor/monitor-query/README.md

 #### Configure clients for non-public Azure clouds

 By default, `LogsQueryClient` and `MetricsQueryClient` are configured to connect to the public Azure cloud.
-These can be configured to connect to non-public Azure clouds by passing in the correct `endpoint` argument: For example:
+These can be configured to connect to non-public Azure clouds by passing in the correct `endpoint` argument.
+For example:

 ```ts
 import { DefaultAzureCredential } from "@azure/identity";